Chronic Fatigue Syndrome

 Scientists have several theories proposed to trigger CFS which include viral infections including Epstein-Barr virus, heavy metals intake from food and environment, overwork, stress, poor working of the immune system and even hormonal imbalances.
 Regardless, we still do not fully understand this illness.

 Whilst scientists remain puzzled as to the causes of CFS, doctors remain baffled as to the treatment options.
-Antidepressants and sleeping pills remain the mainstay treatments and yet they do not resolve the problem.
+Chronic Fatigue Syndrome medications include the use of antidepressants and sleeping pills which even today remain the mainstay treatments and yet they do not resolve the problem.

 - Inability to concentrate & impairment of short term memory